 Last Year November Retail Sales were reported Higher Than December

-Last week we received the November Jobs report which recorded and reported record levels of workers and jobs.
-The non-seasonally adjusted wages and worker data revealed increasing wages across the board.
+Last week we received the November Jobs report which recorded and reported record levels of workers, wages, and jobs.
 This should bode well for November and December sales.
 Last year we had the "Schumer Shutdown" that shutdown the government, loan approvals, and retail sales.
 This year we have had the best new home sales data since 2007.
-We have also had ten straight months of seasonally adjusted retail sales over $500 billion a month.
-We can expect good retail sales to be recorded, non-seasonally adjusted, and reported, seasonally adjusted.

 It is the Economy.